 Psalm 116:1-4, 12-19

-Today’s psalm is appropriate when read in the context of the Easter season.
-This is for two reasons.
-First, it is a thanksgiving psalm, where thanks are offered to God for the deliverance of the psalmist.
+Today’s psalm is appropriate when read in the context of the Easter season for two reasons.
+First, it is a thanksgiving psalm, where thanks is offered to God for the deliverance of the psalmist.
 Secondly, the references to death and rescue from death in the psalm (see vv.
 3, 8, 15) are suitable in the context of the resurrection of Jesus.
 This association has long been noted in the Church, where the psalm has traditionally been used with the celebration of communion, especially communion on Maundy Thursday, the Thursday before Easter.
 Reference to the ‘cup of salvation’ has encouraged this association, as a reminder of the cup of the Eucharist, referred to by Paul as ‘the cup of blessing’ (1 Cor 10:16).
-The Gospel writers also refer to the suffering and death of Jesus as the ‘cup’ he bore (Matt 20:22-23; 26:31; Mark 10:38-39; Jn 18:11).
+The Gospel writers also refer to the suffering and death of Jesus as the ‘cup’ he bore (Matt 20:22-23; 26:31; Mark 10:38-39; John 18:11).

 Two sections of the psalm are set for today, vv.
 1-4 and 12-19.
 This reflects a very ancient practice of seeing the psalm as two psalms, vv.
 1-9 and 10-19, as it is treated in the ancient Greek and Latin versions of the Old Testament.
 However, we should note the structure and elements that suggest the unity of the psalm.
 Any sermon on the psalm ought to take it in its entirety.